 Introduction

 This tutorial covers how to use the Skyline audit log.
-The audit logging system keeps track of all document modifications and displays them in an interactive grid, very similar to the Document grid.
-Thus, it benefits from all the features of the Document grid, such as creating Reports, sorting by columns and editing cells, for example for adding a reason to a changed.
-One of the design goals of the audit log was to give the users the ability to reconstruct the state of a document only given the audit log and the original data, making it an invaluable tool for Skyline users.
-As we will see later, the audit log also makes the “Undo Redo” feature more usable by providing more specific change messages and allowing you to undo changes in the audit log itself.
-To demonstrate the audit log’s usage, we will work through the Absolute Quantification Tutorial, in which we determine the absolute abundance of a target protein using Selected Reaction Monitoring (SRM) mass spectrometry by creating an external calibration curve with an internal standard heavy labeled peptide.
-The tutorial will be mostly focused on how to configure the audit log, how your actions are logged and how to read and work with the audit log.
-Thus if your goal is to learn about Absolute Quantification, you should refer to the Absolute Quantification Tutorial directly, which covers the topic in much more detail.
+The audit logging system keeps track of all document modifications and displays them in an interactive grid, similar to the Document Grid.
+It benefits from all the features of the Document Grid, such as creating report templates, sorting by columns and editing cells, for example to adding a Reason to a log entry.
+One of the design goals of the audit log was to give anyone the ability to reconstruct the state of a document, given only the audit log and the original data.
+This makes it an invaluable tool for a Skyline user.
+As you will see, the audit log also makes the “Undo-Redo” feature more usable by providing more specific change messages and allowing you to undo changes in the audit log grid itself.
+To demonstrate important benefits of the audit log, this tutorial is based on the Absolute Quantification Tutorial, in which the absolute abundance of a target peptide is determined using Selected Reaction Monitoring (SRM) mass spectrometry by creating an external calibration curve with an internal standard heavy labeled reference peptide.
+This tutorial will be mostly focused on how to configure the audit log, how your actions are logged and how to read and work with the audit log.
+If you find you want to learn more about absolute quantification, you should refer to the Absolute Quantification Tutorial directly, which covers the topic in more detail.

 Getting Started